mattbloem007/iboga.org/src/content/pages/contact.md

   header_image: /assets/contact_bg.png
 reasons_form:
   - reason: I have written an article I would like to subit to the website or journal
-  - reason: "I would like to be a guest on your podcast, or I have someone I would like to suggest as a podcast guest. "
+  - reason: "I'd like to be a guest on your podcast / I have someone I'd like to suggest as a guest. "
-  - reason: I am interested in speaking at the biennial Wood Symposium, or I am suggesting someone I would like to hear speak there
+  - reason: "I'd like to speak at the Wood Symposium / I'm suggesting a speaker. "
   - reason: I have a question or complaint about some of the content on the website
   - reason: Other
 contact_section2: